 The following other options are available:

---querytest if the specified variable names are defined.
+Test if the specified variable names are defined.
 Does not output anything, but the builtins exit status is the number of variables specified that were not defined, up to a maximum of 255.
 If no variable was given, it also returns 255.

---longdo not abbreviate long values when printing set variables
+Do not abbreviate long values when printing set variables.

 If a variable is set to more than one value, the variable will be a list with the specified elements.
 If a variable is set to zero elements, it will become a list with zero elements.